JarbasAl/LILACS/lilacs/blog/7-LILACS_chaos.md

 *"i feel 95% boredom and 5% annoyance"*

-Since we got here let's start building a freewill module

-Neutrality is point zero, prefer reactions that take you towards neutrality

-# what for ?

 These are used to calculate current feeling

-Current feeling is used to select reaction (emotion algebra is used to add bias)
+Current feeling is used to select a reaction to encountered situations

-Freewill module selects reaction to go towards Neutrality
+[Freewill module]() selects reaction to go towards Neutrality

+We now have a bot with simulated feelings, in permanent disarray trying to achieve a fictional neutrality and always doing something because of it

+# usage

 in skills you can:

-- produce/decrease these to influence emotional reaction
+- produce/decrease neurotransmitters to influence emotional reaction
-- use this for reinforcement learning
+- use this for reinforcement learning maybe ?

-# usage

 TODO